mervanseyda/kittenTag/README.md

 - WAV / WAVE
 - AIFF / AIF / AIFC

-Embedded artwork round-trip tests cover all formats above.

 ## Safe saving

 Text-only changes use the metadata engine's format-aware save path, avoiding a full audio-file copy when possible.
 Artwork changes use a same-volume staging file because they require multiple write steps. kittenTag verifies the staged metadata, artwork, and readable audio properties before replacing the original.

-On APFS, the staging file is normally a copy-on-write clone.
-On other volumes, kittenTag checks available temporary space first.
-Batch saves are sequential, so only one staged track is needed at a time.

 Back up irreplaceable files regardless of which metadata editor you use.